bjones519/Deployment9/README.md

 ## Optimizations
 - Congifure a Jenkins agent for automated infrastructure provisioning using Terraform
-- Set Up Cloud Watch Alarms to be notified when certain thresholds are crossed
+- Set Up Cloud Watch Alarms to be notified when certain thresholds are crossed such as CPU and Memory

 ## Conclusion